cdktf/cdktf-provider-cloudflare/docs/zeroTrustTunnelCloudflared.java.md

 Indicates if this is a locally or remotely configured tunnel.

 If `local`, manage the tunnel using a YAML file on the origin machine.
-If `cloudflare`, manage the tunnel on the Zero Trust dashboard or using tunnel_config, tunnel_route or tunnel_virtual_network resources.
-Available values: `local`, `cloudflare`. **Modifying this attribute will force creation of a new resource.**
+If `cloudflare`, manage the tunnel on the Zero Trust dashboard.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_tunnel_cloudflared#config_src ZeroTrustTunnelCloudflared#config_src}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_tunnel_cloudflared#config_src ZeroTrustTunnelCloudflared#config_src}

 ---

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-cloudflare.zeroTrustTunnelCloudflared.ZeroTrustTunnelCloudflared.Initializer.parameter.id"></a>
+##### `tunnelSecret`<sup>Optional</sup> <a name="tunnelSecret" id="@cdktf/provider-cloudflare.zeroTrustTunnelCloudflared.ZeroTrustTunnelCloudflared.Initializer.parameter.tunnelSecret"></a>

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_tunnel_cloudflared#id ZeroTrustTunnelCloudflared#id}.
+Sets the password required to run a locally-managed tunnel.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
+Must be at least 32 bytes and encoded as a base64 string.

-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_tunnel_cloudflared#tunnel_secret ZeroTrustTunnelCloudflared#tunnel_secret}

 ---